Turner State Bank (Edinburg, IL)

 Article Text

-AIRPLANE USED TO PREVENT BANK RUN Money Is Rushed by Air to Institution in Taylorville, Taylorville, III., Oct. the Associated of the sky yesterday dropped bags to bring faith to panicstricken town stave off bank run which would almost certainly have resulted in empty vaults at the only bank which remained open.
-The drone an airplane motor the signal that the day was saved, and that the line of 250 depositors front of the Farmers National bank need have no fears not getting their money.
-Almost like magic the line faded away and another redepositing the money they earlier Relief rushed by airplane to the farmers bank by Chicago federal reserve officials soon as they learned that Taylorville's other three banks had been closed and that dangerous run had started.
-Today bank examiners were scanning the books the three closed banks and three others nearby towns.
-Thus far, "frozen assets" have been unofficially blamed for shut downs.
-The banks that have been closed John Colegrove Co., State bank, the Taylorville National bank the First National bank, all of Taylorville; the Citizens State bank and the Turner State banks, both Edinburg, and the State bank of Bulpitt.
-Taylorville merchants, confident that the banks' conditions were sound. basically advertised today that they would checks payable on any of the banks for merchandise.
-Crops were both blamed for the difficulty and looked to for relief.
-Failure per cent of corn crop was believed have caused the frozen assets, while the bean now being harvested, is expected ease the situation.
+Plane Drops Money Bags To Stop Run On Illinois Bank (By The Associated Press) Out of the sky yesterday dropped money bags to bring renewed faith to a panic stricken town and stave off a bank run which would almost certainly have resulted in empty vaults at the only bank which remained open.
+The drone of an airplane motor was the signal that the day was saved and that the line of 250 depositors in front of the Farmers National bank need have no fears of not getting their money.
+Almost like magic the line faded away and another formed customers redepositing their money they earlier had withdrawn.
+Relief was rushed by airplane to the Farmers bank by Chicago Federal Reserve officials as soon as they learned that Taylorville's other three banks had been closed.
+Today bank examiners were scanning the books of the three closed banks and banks in three other nearby towns Thus far. "frozen assets" have been unofficially blamed for the shutdowns.
+The banks that have been clos ed are: John B. Colegrove and Company, state bank, the Taylor ville National bank, and the First National bank, all of Taylorville the Citizens State bank and the Turner State bank both of Edinburg. and the State Bank of Bulpitt.

 Article from The Birmingham News, October 19, 1929